How to stay safe on public Wi-Fi networks

 FAQ

-No. Although VPN protects any network, it isn’t a network itself and will not provide you with an internet connection.
+No, a VPN is not a free Wi-Fi.
+Although a VPN protects any network, it isn’t a network itself and will not provide you with an internet connection.

 Can you use a VPN on Wi-Fi?

 Yes, you can use a VPN on Wi-Fi.
 In fact, using a VPN is highly recommended, especially if you’re on a public Wi-Fi network.
+Say you’re traveling — the Wi-Fi a hotel offers might not be the most secure.
+By turning on a VPN, you significantly lower your risk of falling prey to cyberthreats.
 It encrypts your data and protects sensitive information from bad actors lurking on public Wi-Fi.

-To protect your sensitive data on free Wi-Fi, you should use a premium VPN that doesn’t keep logs of your activity.
-Premium VPN providers prioritize your privacy, so they protect you with secure encryption and ensure your data stays hidden.
+To protect your sensitive data on free Wi-Fi, you should use a paid VPN that doesn’t keep logs of your activity.
+Reliable VPN providers prioritize your privacy, protecting you with secure encryption and ensuring your data stays hidden.